Smart Choices and the Selection Monad: Adding probabilities

 With this, we see, using $(\ast)$, that $\myk_\gamma(\den{ \Ssem}{M_1}(\gamma)) = \myk_\gamma(\den{ \Ssem}{M_2}(\gamma))$, so, as reward addition is injective for $\T$, that $\den{ \Ssem}{M_1}(\gamma) = \den{ \Ssem}{M_2}(\gamma)$.
 As $\gamma$ is an arbitrary reward function, we finally have $\den{ \Ssem}{M_1} = \den{ \Ssem}{M_2}$ as required. \end{proof}}

-As, by Lemmas~\ref{characteristic} and~\ref{addition}, $\B$ is characteristic for all of three $\T_i$ and reward addition is injective for all of them, we immediately obtain: \begin{corollary} Suppose that $\Rew$ is numerable.
-Then $ \Ssem_{\T_i}$ is fully abstract with respect to $\approx_{\T_i}$ at base types, for $i = 1,3$. \end{corollary}
+As, by Lemmas~\ref{characteristic} and~\ref{addition}, $\B$ is characteristic for all of three $\T_i$ and reward addition is injective for all of them, we immediately obtain: \begin{cor} Suppose that $\Rew$ is numerable.
+Then $ \Ssem_{\T_i}$ is fully abstract with respect to $\approx_{\T_i}$ at base types, for $i = 1,2,3$. \end{cor}

 Regarding full abstraction at other types, full abstraction for general $\T$ at products of base types and so, too, at values of types of order 1 is a consequence of Theorem~\ref{fullabT} (under the same assumptions as those of the theorem).
 We then obtain full abstraction for the $\T_i$ at products of base types and at values of types of order 1 (assuming $\Rew$ numerable).
 As in the case of the language of Section~\ref{first}, the question of full abstraction at other types is open.